United Kingdom: Counselling Options For Mental Health Support

 Other providers

-If NHS services are unavailable or do not meet your needs, non-public counseling could be another option to explore.
+If NHS services are unavailable or do not meet your needs, non-public treatment could be another option to explore.
 Independent therapists often provide a variety of specializations and approaches, and many offer sliding-scale fees to accommodate different budgets.

 Mental health charities and nonprofits